JUST DROPPED: Oat & Glycolic Acid Gel Toner

 What Is Dandruff?

-• A yeast-like fungus called Malassezia, which feeds on the oils present on most adult scalps and breaks it down to oleic acid, which many people are sensitive to.
-The skin reacts to oleic acid by increasing the speed at which skin cells turnover and die off, resulting in dandruff.
+Malassezia is a naturally occurring yeast found on everyone’s scalp.
+It feeds on the oils present on most adult scalps and breaks them down to oleic acid, which many people are sensitive to.
+The skin reacts by increasing the speed at which skin cells turnover and die off, resulting in dandruff and inflammation.
+Malassezia overgrowth can be triggered by stress, hormonal changes, and infrequent hair washing that allows oils to build up in your scalp, leading to dandruff.

 While dandruff can affect almost anyone, certain risk factors can increase the likelihood of experiencing this scalp condition: